 How might my relationship with my students change with a union?

 A common misconception is that with a union, graduate student assistants will not only keep what they currently have, but will make more and have better benefits.
 That is not accurate.
 There is no guarantee that benefits and stipends will go up with a union.
-It is likely, however, that a union will seek to standardize stipends across, limiting the flexibility that programs currently enjoy to fund students based on the needs of the student and the program.
+It is likely, however, that a union will seek to standardize stipends across the University, limiting the flexibility that programs currently enjoy to fund students based on the needs of the student and the program.
 This may impact your ability to recruit certain students to your program and remain competitive with similar programs at other institutions.

 In addition, unions often seek to bargain for seniority rules which could impact how you make assistantship assignments.
 In addition, the union could seek provisions that could restrict your ability to use a post-doctoral individual for a certain project if a graduate student had been involved with that type of project in the past.